tobiscode/disstans/docsrc/examples/example_1.rst

 and removed before we're able to accurately estimate transients and smaller-magnitude events.

-GeoNAT provides a simple step detector to avoid having to look at all stations and all timespans, which instead tries to look for potential steps, and sorts them by probability and station, such that the user can start from the most likely ones, and then work their way down until all obvious steps (at least in this first stage) are found.
-The included :class:`~geonat.processing.StepDetector` class is a simple and imperfect one, but even more complicated ones (e.g. see [gazeaux13]_ for an overview of manual and automated methods) fall short of human-in-the-loop techniques.
+disstans provides a simple step detector to avoid having to look at all stations and all timespans, which instead tries to look for potential steps, and sorts them by probability and station, such that the user can start from the most likely ones, and then work their way down until all obvious steps (at least in this first stage) are found.
+The included :class:`~disstans.processing.StepDetector` class is a simple and imperfect one, but even more complicated ones (e.g. see [gazeaux13]_ for an overview of manual and automated methods) fall short of human-in-the-loop techniques.
 The class should therefore be viewed as only an aid to the user.